unfoldedcircle/api-model-rs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+For API changes, please see [Core API repository](https://github.com/unfoldedcircle/core-api).
 title: ''
 labels: feature request
 assignees: ''